 After you’ve seen the other puzzles, here are two more with pictures of a house and of sunflowers.
 The puzzles and boards do not have language – you can write in your own.
 Just follow the steps below.

 I am including the solutions, because without the questions to tell you where to put the pieces, the puzzles can be hard (or at least take more time than I want to spend making an activity).
 It is much easier to make the activity if you have the solution in front of you.

 To make these into puzzles with content, follow these steps:

 1. Make eight matching or fill-in-the blank questions and answers.

 2. Print the scrambled puzzle, the board and the solution.

 3. On the scrambled puzzle, write in your eight “answers”.
 It makes no difference where you put these.

-4. Then, look at the solution to know how to make the board.
-On the blank board, in the square where each piece will go according to the solution, write the matching “question.”
-Because this text doesn’t interfere with the picture, I put sentences or math problems on the board.
+4. Then, look at the solution to know how to make the puzzle board where kid will assemble the picture.
+On the blank board, in the square where each piece will go according to the solution, write the matching question.
+This text doesn’t interfere with the picture, so you can put sentences or math problems on the printable puzzle board.